Dead ends on wreath products and lamplighter groups: Introduction

 \subsection{Main results}

 In this article, we study the depth properties of more general lamplighter groups $A\wr B$ with respect to standard generating sets, where $A$ is fixed to be a non-trivial group with unbounded depth for some generating set $S_A$ (in particular, $A$ can be any non-trivial finite group).
-Our first result states that standard generators with unbounded depth always exist.
+Our first result states that standard generators with unbounded depth always exist. \begin{thmx}[\;=\;Theorem \ref{thm: existence of genset with deep dead ends in any lamplighter}] Let $(A,S_A)$ have unbounded depth and $B$ be any finitely generated group.
+Then there exists a finite generating set $S_B$ of $B$ for which $(A\wr B,S_A\cup S_B)$ has unbounded depth. \end{thmx}